 How many Princess cruise ships are there?

-There are 15 Princess cruise ships sailing at present, with two more on order in the coming year.
+There are 16 Princess cruise ships sailing at present, with another set to launch in August 2025.
 This brings the total to 17 ships in the Princess Cruises fleet.

 Princess Cruise Ships By Age: Ranked Newest to Oldest